-Limiting the growth boundary for Naramata to a small area of land fronting Robinson Avenue would adversely affect the long-term development of the broader village area as well as the provision of public infrastructure (e.g. water and sewer upgrades) to surrounding residential development.
+Changing the designation of Naramata to "Rural Residential Area", or limiting the growth boundary for Naramata to a small area of land fronting Robinson Avenue would adversely affect the long-term development of the broader village area as well as the provision of public infrastructure (e.g. water and sewer upgrades) to surrounding residential development.